UD-CISC374/educational-game-design-document-team-1-andrew-brenner-johnny-pabst/egdd.md

   - Then, pop-up messages (from the monkey) will begin teaching the player how to move and interact with the world.
 There is then a transition to a tutorial battle sequence which explains the battle mechanics.
 The player is then free to roam the overworld freely.
 - Overworld: World map with overlay badges corresponding to a country’s environmental issue.
 The player may initiate a battle scene when colliding with a badge pinned on the map and pressing the spacebar key when prompted.
 - Overworld Menu: Can only be accessed in the overworld.
-- Stats Pages: Displays a general progress bar and a list of all in-game countries.
+ - Stats Pages: Displays the current number of supporters and a list of all in-game countries.
   - A country can be in one of three modes: locked, unresolved, and resolved.
-    - locked countries will display required progress needed to battle
+   - locked countries will display the required number of supporters needed to battle
   - Selecting a country will toggle a pop-up containing real information about the country’s given environmental issue.
 - Battle Mode:
   - Player must defend the area and defeat the enemies by strategically placing Towers down on the battle grid